ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration

 \subsection{API Recommendation}

 The API recommendation module serves to recommend relevant API documents $\mathcal{A}_i = \{ a^{(1)}, \dots, a^{(k)} \}$ for each API invocation subtask $t_i$ .
-The API documents are transformed into a tabular style and then serve as the candidates for retrieval, where each row consists of the API import path, signature, and description.
-We first use a dense retriever to retrieve a initial subset of APIs by computing the similarity between $t_i$ and each $a_j$.
-More discussion of this module is provided in Appendix \ref{app: API-recommendation}.
+We process the documents into tabular retrieval pool, where each row consists of the API import path, signature, and description.
+We first use a dense retriever to retrieve an initial set of APIs by computing the similarity between $t_i$ and each $a_j$.

-Then, we prompt LLM to re-rank and drop irrelevant ones from the APIs retrieval results for each subtask, providing the refined set $\{\mathcal{\tilde{A}}_i\}^n_{i=1}$ for Chain of API Exploration, where then the actually used APIs $\tilde{\mathcal{A}}_\text{CoAE}$ will be recorded.
-Meanwhile, we also conduct an inter-task reranking \citep{ma_compositional_2024} to recommend a subset $\tilde{\mathcal{A}}_G$ with the volume of $k_G$ APIs from a global perspective.
+Then, we prompt LLM to re-rank and drop irrelevant APIs for each subtask, providing a refined subset $\{\mathcal{\tilde{A}}_i\}^n_{i=1}$ for Chain of API Exploration, where then the actually used APIs $\tilde{\mathcal{A}}_\text{CoAE}$ will be recorded.
+Meanwhile, we also conduct an inter-task reranking \citep{ma_compositional_2024} to recommend $k_G$ APIs $\tilde{\mathcal{A}}_G$ from a global perspective.
 In the final solution stage, we provide for the generator: